9 Expert Tips for Stunning Balloon Flower Care + Growth!

 As far as ideal temperature is concerned, they prefer climates with 60 to 80 degrees Fahrenheit.
 Even in warmer regions, they can survive under partial shade in the afternoons.

-#7 Balloon Flower Plant Facts- Health Benefits
+#7 Balloon Flower Plant Facts and Health Benefits

 • There are multiple platycodon root benefits since they are quite helpful in relieving excess mucus formation in the throat.
-Treating cough, common cold, and sore throat, and also used in getting rid of bronchitis and pain in the intestinal region.
+Treating cough, common cold, and sore throat, and is also used in getting rid of bronchitis and pain in the intestinal region.

 • The platycodon or balloon flower extract has many healthy substances such as saponins, betulin, volatile oil, sterols, phytosterol, and glucose.